 Bank Reconciliation Terms

-Before we review the following steps for reconciling your account(s), let’s go over some of the terms you will be using in the reconciliation process:
+Before we review the following steps for reconciling your account(s), let’s go over some terms you will use in the reconciliation process:

 - Deposits in Transit – Cash or checks received and recorded by your small business, but not yet recorded by your bank.
 Deposits you made after 3pm on the last day of your bank statement issuance are usually the “deposits in transit“.